Shopify/packwerk/USAGE.md

 ![](static/packwerk_check.gif)

-In order to keep the package system valid at each version of the application, we recommend running `packwerk check` in your CI pipeline.
+In order to keep the package system valid at each version of the application, we recommend running `bin/packwerk check` in your CI pipeline.

 See: [TROUBLESHOOT.md - Sample violations](TROUBLESHOOT.md#Sample-violations)